sbgn/sbgn.github.io/README.md

 This new website was recreated from scratch 02/2019 using the updated [Minimal](https://pages-themes.github.io/minimal/) theme for GitHub Pages.
 The older version of the website is located here: https://github.com/sbgn/sbgn

-### Remaining issues

-There is "examples" folder in the root with some sbgn files which are not possible to open in SBGN-ED - to be removed after all dependant pages are checked.
-There is "images/examples" folder for the Examples page - to be removed after all dependant pages are checked.
-All the examples shoudl be kept in "downloads/examples" and the links on the Examples page are to be updated.
-Each example should be available in .sbgn and other formats.

 ### Website development and structure

 This website is a [GitHub Pages Jekyll-based website](https://jekyllrb.com/docs/github-pages/).
 GitHub Pages are public web pages for users, organizations, and repositories, that are freely hosted by GitHub.
 When commits are made to this repository files are automatically built into a static website by Jekyll and changes appear on the live website quickly.
 The main syntax of the website is Markdown (a Wikipedia MediaWiki-like syntax) that is described better in links below.